soudegesu/blog/content/past/2018-04-22-python-datetime.en.md

 ---
-title: "Convert date formatted string or epochtime to datetime, and change timezone in Python"
+title: "Convert a string representing the date or epoch time to datetime and change timezone in Python"
 description: "Convert date formatted string or epochtime to datetime, and change timezone in Python.I often convert epochtime and string formatted datetime from middlware and other data sources.
 This post is a memo for myself."
 date: 2018-04-22
 thumbnail: /images/icons/python_icon.png